 Children’s University Achievement Corporation

-Everyone who is interested in learning, improving, or acquiring reading skills for the first time or the third time is invited to participate in our FREE reading system.
-If you are pre-school age, in grade school, middle school, high school, college age, adults to seniors, below grade level readers, drop-outs, learners in a home school, special needs individual, currently working on you GED, or wanting to learn English as a second language, you are free to attend our weekly classes on our YouTube channel.
-Our Quick Ready Reading System is open to all who want to learn, or improve their reading skills, regardless of age group or level of literacy.
-Our FREE classes are accessible online via our You Tube channel.
+Everyone who is interested in learning, improving, or acquiring reading skills for the first time or the third time is invited to participate in our FREE and low-cost reading system.
+If you are pre-school age, in grade school, middle school, high school, college age, adults to seniors, below grade level readers, drop-outs, learners in a home school, special needs individuals, currently working on your GED, incarcerated or wanting to learn English as a second language, you are free to attend our weekly classes on several social media platforms and channels which is managed through our website, cunicorp.com.
+Our Fast Track Rapid Reading System is open to all who want to learn, or improve their reading skills and writing skills, regardless of age group or level of literacy.
+Our FREE and low cost classes are accessible online via our website.
 We invite and encourage everyone to spread the word about this excellent learning resource to their family, friends, or anyone else you feel would benefit from it.

-CUAC is offering a FREE reading system to any and everyone who wants to take advantage of the Quick Ready Reading System.
-Mastery of the reading process opens the doors to whole language reading system that includes reading, reading comprehension, writing, language, and grammar.
-A fee-based reading system will also be offered for those who desire small group lessons, pre/post testing and reading tools through donations.
+CUAC is offering a FREE/Low-Cost reading system to any and everyone who wants to take advantage of the Fast Track Reading Revolution System.
+Mastery of the reading process opens the doors to whole language reading systems that include reading, reading comprehension, writing, language, and grammar.
+A fee-based reading system may also be offered for those who desire small group lessons, pre/post testing and reading tools through donations.

-Lessons will be offered each week after the Pre-Live Launch which sets the stage for “The Quick Ready Reading System.”
+Lessons will be offered each week after the Pre-Live Launch which sets the stage for “The Fast Track Reading Revolution System.”

-The Pre-Launch and weekly videos will be presented on the YouTube Platform.
+The Pre-Launch and weekly videos will be presented on the YouTube, Twitter, Instagram, Tik Tok Platforms.

-Starting this summer, “Help America Read” will be using the Quick Reading System that is sponsored by Children’s University Achievement Corporation, a 501 C(3) non-profit organization, that provides FREE online YouTube reading classes to children, and anyone in the United States and throughout the world.
-This program will help children, teens, adults, and seniors quickly develop and improve their reading skills, which are essential for success in school and life.
-By donating to “Help America Read” you can help make sure that all children, including those left behind, have access to quality education and the opportunity to reach their full potential.
+Starting this summer, “Help America Read Global Network” will be using the Fast Track Reading Revolution System that is sponsored by Children’s University Achievement Corporation, a 501 C(3) non-profit organization, that is dedicated to providing FREE and low cost online social media platform reading classes to children, and anyone in the United States and throughout the world.
+This program will help children, teens, adults, and seniors quickly develop and improve their reading skills, which is essential for success in school and life.
+By donating to “Help America Read Global Network” you can help make sure that all children, including those left behind, have access to quality education and the opportunity to reach their full potential.
 Your donation will go towards providing books, materials, and other resources needed for these classes.
 Donate now and help us make a difference in the lives of children, teens, dropouts, seniors, including children and adults in the world everywhere!
-Please follow for our live online introduction to “Help America Read” will use our “Quick Ready Reading System” It’s FREE and it works Fast!
+Please follow for our live online introduction to “Help America Read Global Network” where we will use our “Fast Track Reading Revolution System” It’s FREE/Low cost and it works Fast!

 Free Quick Ready Reading System Pre-Launch coming soon to your local You Tube Channels2023